pallets/click/docs/glossary.rst

        that can be invoked from the command line.
 Commands can accept options and arguments.

+   Command Line Application
+       A Python program built with Click that provides a command line interface.
+       Command line applications use commands, options, and arguments to interact with users through the terminal.

    Command Line Interface (CLI)
        A text-based interface for interacting with a program through commands, options, and arguments.
 Click helps you build CLIs in Python.

+   Command Line Utility
+       A command line application designed to perform a specific task or set of tasks.
+Command line utilities are often used for system administration, file manipulation, or development workflows.

    Context
        An object that carries state between commands in a group hierarchy.